 There are two types of wallets:

-A third-party website system which keeps the coins on your behalf.
+A third-party website system that keeps the coins on your behalf.
 While they keep your keys safe for you, they are a centralized system — meaning if there was a hack or government intervention you could lose access to your coins.
 Examples: Coinbase, Gemini, Robinhood

 While cryptocurrencies themselves are very secure, exchanges can be affected by a variety of vulnerabilities, making them a prime target for malicious actors.

-You control your wallet and are responsible for all your coins and security of your keys.
+You control your wallet and are responsible for all your coins and the security of your keys.
 Examples: Ledger, Trezor, Metamask

 If you have your crypto sitting in Coinbase, you really aren’t partaking in crypto.
 Not your keys, not your coins.